6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 Customer value measures how much profit the average customer generates for your business over a given time period (month, year, lifecycle).

-There are several ways to calculate CLV, but one of the simplest is:
+There’s several ways to calculate CLV, but one of the simplest is:

 (Average order value x Repeat Customer Rate) - Customer Acquisition cost